 15. Books Reconciliation Failure with Bank Accounts:

 Reconciling process is for checking the accuracy of an account balance as listed on your books, ensuring that it matches the real balance of your bank account.
 It is very essential for all businesses whether big or small to reconcile their entries every now and then.
-This helps them to make sure that their financial entries are done in a right way.
-This also help businesses to avoid any unpleasant situations of being on the wrong side and thus prevent any financial discrepancies.
-The above tips are not only suitable for bookkeeping businesses but also every other establishment or organizations.
-However, bookkeeping businesses and similar operations should keep special eye for these tips as they are dealing with clients and that too the financial aspect of the business.
+This helps them to make sure that their financial entries are done in the right way.
+This also helps businesses to avoid any unpleasant situations of being on the wrong side and thus prevent any financial discrepancies.
+The above tips are not only suitable for bookkeeping businesses but also for every other establishment or organization.
+However, bookkeeping businesses and similar operations should keep a special eye on these tips as they are dealing with clients and that too the financial aspect of the business.